2120 Campus Drive

 |2017||FUSE Studios: Bringing Interest-driven, Integrated-STEAM Learning into Schools via Makerspaces|

 Research InterestsMy research examines ways to engage students in STEM learning through arts-integration (STEAM) and hands-on making, tinkering, and engineering design activities.
-In the context of these activities, I examine what students learn, with a particular focus on interdisciplinary skills, such as spatial skills and 21st century skills.
-I also study how student interests shape learning, and how interest-driven, informal learning activities, such as making and tinkering activities, might be moved into schools to increase STEM engagement and participation.
+In the context of these activities, I examine what students learn, with a particular focus on meta-disciplinary skills, such as spatial skills and 21st century skills.
+I also study how student interests shape learning, and how student-centered, informal learning activities, such as making and tinkering activities, might be moved into schools to increase STEM engagement and participation, particularly for female, low SES, and underrepresented minority students.
+As a result, my work on making and tinkering in schools not only examines student experiences but also the multiple layers of context and organizational structure which surround and support (or hinder) those student experiences.

-My work is informed by both cognitive and socio-cultural perspectives on learning, but primarily draws upon Constructionism, Distributed Cognition Theory, Actor Network Theory, and Cultural Historical Activity Theory.
-Consequently, my work is primarily qualitative, relying on ethnographic methods such cognitive ethnography and interaction analysis.
-However, I have experience with a wide range of qualitative, quantitative, and design based research methods.
+My work is informed by a range of both cognitive and socio-cultural perspectives on learning, but primarily draws upon Distributed Cognition Theory, Actor Network Theory, Cultural Historical Activity Theory, and Constructionism.
+Consequently, my work is primarily qualitative, relying on video-ethnographic methods such cognitive ethnography and interaction analysis.
+However, I have experience with and have drawn upon a wide range of qualitative, quantitative, and design based research methods in my work.

 |2017 - Current||